aariya50/Terminal-LLM-Client/README.md

 ### Model Selection

-If you do not specify a model with the `--model` option, LLM-CLI will automatically default to model (`"gpt-4o-mini"`).
+If you do not specify a model with the `--model` option, LLM-CLI will automatically default to the model `"gpt-4o-mini"`.
 The CLI will check the following models in order of preference:

 1. The model provided via the `--model` option.
-2. Preferred models:
-   - `"gpt-4o-mini"`
+2. Default model: `"gpt-4o-mini"`

 ## Development

-If you wish to run the tool, follow these steps to set up a local development environment:
+To set up a local development environment:

-### Set up Poetry Environment

 ```bash
 git clone https://github.com/your-repo/llm-cli.git